;

 Featured Image

 Welcome to Design at Scale.
-This article will focus on the values that every designer who scales design propositions embodies and master while delivering incremental value to the team and the business – not even to mention the customer.
+This article will focus on the values that every designer who scales design propositions embodies and masters while delivering incremental value to the team and the business – not to mention the customer.

 Aside from the company's fundamental values – other values like business, agile, design, or your own all of them define the approach to a specific problem.
 The following four pillars clarify the values that allow us, designers in the exponential era, to scale the design propositions.[001↘︎]